Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Encrypt the metadata file and upload it, overwriting the old metadata file
 1. Delete the old block of the deleted file on S3

+## Sharing a directory

+### Task

+Share a directory recursively to another identity

+### Prerequisites

+* Path and directory key
+* Valid federation token with write access to the VOLUME
+* Public key pub1 of the other identity

+### Process

+1. Download the directory key file \<metadata-file\>.key
+1. Encrypt the directory key with pub1 as a noise box and append it to the directory key file
+1. Upload the new directory key file and overwrite the old one
+1. Notify the other identity about the new share with a drop message